erashish41/react-vite-practice/01_react_vite/src/source.md

 - React.js batches all setStates() inside a event handlers and run them at the same time. to access the value immediately after setting a state, then you will get old value as it' asynchronous.

+21.Challenge.jsx
+- disabled is used for button to discountinue after certain number
+    <button onClick={handleIncrement} disabled= {count >= 100} >Increment</button>

+- Controlled components: refer to the components where the state and behaviors are controlled by Parent components.
+- Controlled Components are those in which form’s data is handled by the component’s state.
+It takes its current value through props and makes changes through callbacks like onClick, onChange, etc.

+- Uncontrolled components: are the ones having control of their own state and manage the behaviors on themselves.
+-  Uncontrolled Components are the components that are not controlled by the React state and are handled by the DOM (Document Object Model).

+22.RegistrationReact.jsx